jamestn/6502-obfuscation/6502_Obfuscation.md

 ## Obfuscation Techniques

-### Non-desctructive padding
+### Non-destructive padding

 Pad legitimate code with non-destructive operations that make it look like a data section. e.g. several CLCs in a row, NOPs, etc. This code still executes a useful function but wastes memory/cycles on doing nothing of use, in the hope a viewer will dismiss it as "not real code".

+### Undocumented opcodes

+Various platform understand undocumented opcodes that are not officially part of the 6502 instruction set.
+These can be used in code targeting certain a platform in order to mis-align the disassembler or make code look like junk or data.

 ### Code that is never reached

 Code can be included that is 'fake', i.e. it is never executed (and never needs to be).
 In order to draw attention to the fake code, you can execute some code self-modification on the fake code in order to make it look like it's relevant and will later be called.

 ### Disassembler mis-alignment
-You can wrong-foot mis-align the disassembler by interrupting flow of opcodes with e.g. ascii or nonsense byte(s).
+You can mis-align the disassembler by interrupting flow of opcodes with e.g. ascii or nonsense byte(s).
 These memory locations are never actually reached during execution so won't cause an execution problem.

 For example, after an RTS you might place a single byte $69.
 The location after the $69 is the true start of the next routine.
 The disassembler recognises $69 as ADC immediate mode, and expects a byte to follow as the parameter.
 Thus the disassembler is mis-aligned from this point, and outputs nonsense.